sohaibuddinsyed/amplify-vite-react-template/README.md

 This repo is connected to multiple apps now!
 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.h
+See the LICENSE file.